BuddhaTheChef/angularGallery2021/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Adaptiva Engineering (Front-end Engineer take-home challenge)

+- Create a gallery using the Lorem Picsum public API

+- Make an API call to Lorem Picsum's list endpoint to get an array of photo objects: https://picsum.photos/list

+- Filter the response to include only photos by author 'Alejandro Escamilla'

+- You may load and use any assets you like, except a pre-built slideshow component or library

+- At a minimum, users should be able to click to enlarge images in a modal view and navigate forward / backward between images

+- Add any additional features or functionality you see fit